 - Social Media Monitoring – Not Just For Global Brands

-WordPress is not only a powerful, flexible and easy to manage content publishing platform used by millions of businesses worldwide, it also integrates fully with many social media applications, allowing you to easily grow your online presence in the social realm.
+WordPress is not only a powerful, flexible and really easy to use content publishing platform used by millions of businesses worldwide, it also integrates fully with many social media applications, making it an ideal platform for growing your online presence in the social realm.

-To learn more about the benefits of using the WP CMS platform please click on links to visit our related posts section.
+To learn more about using WordPress please see our related posts section.

-With a WordPress site and some of the tools listed in Part 2 of this article, you will be able to explore the new social business marketing opportunities.
+Using some of the tools listed in Part Two of this article and a WordPress site, you will be able to explore full range of benefits offered by social media marketing.

-Let’s take a look at some of the reasons why WordPress makes an ideal platform to market your business on social media.
+Let’s take a look at some of the reasons why WordPress makes an ideal platform for marketing your business on social media.

-Pitch Your Products And Services To An Audience Of Buyers On Your Social Networks With WordPress
+Pitch Your Services And Products To The Right Audience On Social Media With WordPress

-WordPress includes built-in social features, like interactive commenting and discussions.
-A range of WordPress plugins can add additional social features to your site that let you reach a wider audience on social networks like Facebook, Twitter, LinkedIn, YouTube and many others.
+WordPress comes with built-in social features, like interactive commenting and discussions.
+A range of WordPress plugins can add additional social features to your site that let you reach a wider audience on social networks like Facebook, Twitter, LinkedIn, Pinterest and many others.

-For example, there are plugins that can add social sharing buttons, forums, add images from Instagram, Twitter feeds, Facebook feeds, testimonials, surveys, polls … even optimize your content for social networkign sites.
+For example, there are plugins that can add social sharing buttons, forums, add images from Instagram, Twitter feeds, Facebook feeds, testimonials, surveys, polls … even optimize your article titles and descriptions for social networks.

-The WordPress content management system (CMS) is not only ideal for social media as a content publishing tool, it can also be transformed into a full-blown social networking, using WordPress plugins like BuddyPress, WPSymposium, and others.
+The WordPress CMS platform is not only ideal for social media as a content publishing tool, it can also be completely transformed into a full-featured social networking, using plugins like BuddyPress, WPSymposium, and others.

-(Set up your own social networking website with BuddyPress WordPress plugin)
+(Set up your own social network with BuddyPress WordPress plugin)

-BuddyPress is known as “social networking in a box.”
-You can turn features on and off to suit your needs and the plugin has a thriving community of plugin developers who contribute new plugins that greatly extend the application.
+BuddyPress is often referred to as “social networking in a box.”
+You can turn features on and off to suit your needs and the plugin boasts a thriving community of plugin developers who contribute new open source plugins that greatly extend the application.

 WP Symposium provides members with a strong support community and assistance for members who require professional help.
 Social features of the plugin include: